Pay Attention and Move Better: Harnessing Attention for Interactive Motion Generation and Training-free Editing: Introduction

-To resolve these issues, in this work, we propose a motion diffusion model, namely \underline{MotionCLR}, with a \underline{CL}ea\underline{R} modeling of the motion generation process and fine-grained text-motion correspondence.
+To resolve these issues, in this work, we propose a motion diffusion model, namely \underline{MotionCLR}, with a \underline{CL}ea\underline{R}\footnote{For clarification, the word ``Clear'' here means good explainability of the model.} modeling of the motion generation process and word-motion correspondence.
 The main component of MotionCLR is a CLR block, which is composed of a convolution layer, a self-attention layer, a cross-attention layer, and an FFN layer.
 In this basic block, the cross-attention layer is used to encode the text conditions \textbf{for each word}.
-More specifically, the cross-attention operation between each word and each motion frame models the text-motion correspondence \textit{explicitly}.
+More specifically, the cross-attention operation between each word and each motion frame models the text-motion correspondence at the word level.
 Meanwhile, the timestep injection of the diffusion process and the text encoding are modeled separately.
-Besides, the self-attention layer in this block is designed for modeling the interaction between different motion frames and the FFN layer is a common design for channel mixing.
+Besides, the self-attention layer in this block is designed for modeling the interaction between different frames and the FFN is a common design for channel mixing.